 Alcohol Extraction and its Importance

 No one really know's for certain when and where alcohol was first produced.
-Scientists and archeologists have found that alcohol has been intentionally made by humans as far back as 10 thousand years ago.
-But it really wasn’t used for socialization.
-Instead, for the most part, it was seen as a crucial medicinal ingredient.
+Scientists and archaeologists have found that alcohol has been intentionally made by humans as far back as 10 thousand years ago.
+It was seen as a crucial medicinal ingredient.
 The ancients also practiced infusing their medicinal herbs in wine.
 This is basically the process of what we now call "extraction”.

 The ancient healers eventually realized that wine, when infused with herbs, somehow absorbed the medicinal properties of those herbs.
 Now we know that organic alcohol is a natural extractor—that is, the alcohol extracted the natural essences and active compounds of the herbs.
 By the time of the Middle Ages when distillation became widely known, apothecaries grew in number selling their tinctures of herbs for a wide variety of medical conditions.